-The point is that the transcreator will be able to assess upfront and advise the hotel client about how to proceed.
+The point is that the transcreator will be able to assess and advise the hotel client about how to proceed.
 The professional transcreator will recommend and execute a package that spans from translation where needed and adaptive rewriting where that is needed.

 My definition of a transcreator is therefore:

-A transcreator is someone who covers the entire Transcreation Continuum, which stretches from pure translation on one side to pure copywriting on the other end, with varying degrees of adaptation in between.
+A transcreator is someone who delivers on the entire Transcreation Continuum, from strictly-to-the-source translations on one side to crafting completely new texts on the other end, with varying degrees of adaptation in between.

 In other words:

-A transcreator is someone who knows when to translate and when to create new copy, all based on a brief (= the client’s needs and expectations).
+A transcreator is someone who knows when to translate and when to create new copy, all based on a source text and briefing conversations with their client.

-And based on all the evidence I have seen over the years even by competent and well-regarded translators, that is not something that “every competent translator” can deliver.
-The main reason for that is that this kind of expertise isn’t usually part of the academic translation curriculum, so additional training (such as this course) is needed.
+And based on all the evidence I have seen over the years even from experienced translators, that is not something that “every competent translator” knows how to do.
+The main reason for that is that this kind of expertise isn’t usually part of the academic translation curriculum, so additional training (such as, for example, this course) is needed.

 This blog post is a condensed presentation of the Transcreation Continuum.
-The illustration also provides just a glimpse of what it implies.
+The illustration is shown for basic orientation only.

 If you are a translator and would like to learn more about the Transcreation Continuum and how learning more about transcreation could benefit your career, click here to read about the highly acclaimed and only business book on transcreation in the market, or check out this recent podcast or my course on proz.

 If you are a client and feel like this is exactly the service you are looking for, I would be happy to discuss your needs with you — no strings attached.
 Contact